Broadcom Whale Trades Spotted

 What The Experts Say On Broadcom:

-- BMO Capital has decided to maintain their Outperform rating on Broadcom, which currently sits at a price target of $675.0.
+- Credit Suisse has decided to maintain their Outperform rating on Broadcom, which currently sits at a price target of $700.

-- Wells Fargo has decided to maintain their Equal-Weight rating on Broadcom, which currently sits at a price target of $635.0.
+- Mizuho has decided to maintain their Buy rating on Broadcom, which currently sits at a price target of $665.

-- Morgan Stanley has decided to maintain their Overweight rating on Broadcom, which currently sits at a price target of $723.0.
+- BMO Capital has decided to maintain their Outperform rating on Broadcom, which currently sits at a price target of $675.

-- Piper Sandler has decided to maintain their Overweight rating on Broadcom, which currently sits at a price target of $680.0.
+- Keybanc has decided to maintain their Overweight rating on Broadcom, which currently sits at a price target of $710.

-- Citigroup has decided to maintain their Buy rating on Broadcom, which currently sits at a price target of $685.0.
+- Morgan Stanley has decided to maintain their Overweight rating on Broadcom, which currently sits at a price target of $723.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.